Radhakunda

 |

-Raghunatha dasa was the
+Raghunatha dasa was the embodiment

-embodiment of renunciation and ate only to keep his soul and
+of renunciation and ate only to keep his soul and body together.
+His strict

-like lines etched in stone, as such lines can never be erased.
+regulative principles were exactly like lines etched in stone, as such

-Lord Caitanya presented Raghunatha with His own
+lines can never be erased.
+Lord Caitanya presented Raghunatha with His

-Govardhana-sila to worship as well as gunja-mala, sacred to Radharani.
+own Govardhana-sila to worship as well as gunja-mala, sacred to Radharani.

 Rupa and Sanatan, who took care about Raghunatha in Vrindavan, took it

-as a sign that Raghunatha should take shelter of Govardhan Hill and
+as a sign that Raghunatha should take shelter of Govardhan Hill and reside

-reside on the banks of Radhakunda.
-Raghunatha spent the rest
+on the banks of Radhakunda.
+Raghunatha spent the rest of his life at Radhakunda.

-of his life at Radhakunda.
-After 40 years of bhajana, in 1583
+After 40 years of bhajana, in 1583 due to intense feeling of separation

-passed away to join his Lord in spiritual world. |
+from Radha and Krisna passed away to join his Lord in spiritual world. |

 |

-In the temple of Radha-Gopinath the ashes of Raghunatha dasa
+In the temple of Radha-Gopinath the ashes of Raghunatha dasa Goswami

-rites and placed ashes in the samadhi.
-It is said that some
+ashes in the samadhi.
+It is said that some parts of his ashes were placed

-of fear of repressive Mogul rule, to prevent desecration.
+in different places because of fear of repressive Mogul rule, to prevent

 Behind the samadhi is a small movable stone.
-Under this stone
+Under this stone is caranamrita

-is caranamrita of samadhi-murti of Raghunatha dasa Goswami.
+of samadhi-murti of Raghunatha dasa Goswami.

 |